7 Type Chords Based on E, A, and D Chord Shapes

 Every tone is every chord component in fully diminished

 Practice fretting each of these voicings.
 Once you have working fingerings, practice progressions.
 In Jazz, the most common chord progression [stream of sequentially changing chords is 2-5-1 (ii-V-I)].
-With the 7th’s, the qualities will be iimin7-V7-IMaj7.
+As 7th type chords, the qualities in a Major key will be iimin7-V7-IMaj7.

 ii-V-I in All Keys